-All future models shown in the teaser have the signature Two Lines design element on the sides, a feature not present on the Genesis Electrified G80 and Genesis GV60, which have it only on the front fascia.
-“The Two Lines are us,” Genesis said in the recent GV60 announcement, emphasizing how this design element makes models instantly recognizable and its growing importance in future launches.
-The model on the extreme right is a large SUV, probably a Hyundai Ioniq 7 relative.
-It could arrive as the Genesis GV90 with three-row seating.
+All future models shown in the official teaser from September 2021 have the signature “Two Lines” design element on the sides, a feature not present on the Genesis Electrified G80 and Genesis GV60, which only have it on the fascia.
+“The Two Lines are us,” Genesis said in the GV60 announcement, emphasizing how this design element makes models instantly recognizable and its growing importance in future launches.
+The model on the extreme right is a large SUV, probably related to the Hyundai Ioniq 7 and Kia EV9, which could represent the Genesis GV90.

 Genesis GV90 Features (expected)

 Thanks to V2L technology, the GV90 should allow using it as a mobile power source.
 Customers will likely be able to charge external devices and even other EVs with up to 3.6 kW of power.
 V2L would become useful for families traveling in the GV90 during adventure trips to use electrical equipment or domestic appliances as well.
 Using V2L functions would be possible even with the vehicle turned off.

 Wireless vehicle charging

 Genesis is the first global brand to offer wireless charging on a car with the GV60.
 If the technology is successful, the company may extend it to other models.

 On January 2, 2022, Genesis introduced a pilot project at three locations in South Korea: Genesis Gangnam, Genesis Suji and Hyundai Motorstudio Goyang — each having a wireless charging station.
 To enable wireless charging, drivers have to park the front section over the EV charging mat, similar to how we place a smartphone on a wireless charging dock.